currinjs/CurrinJS/aio/content/guide/form-validation.md

 The component class is now responsible for defining and managing the form control model.

-Angular no longer derives the control model from the template so you can no longer query for it.
+Currin no longer derives the control model from the template so you can no longer query for it.
-You can create the Angular form control model explicitly with the help of the `FormBuilder` class.
+You can create the Currin form control model explicitly with the help of the `FormBuilder` class.

 Here's the section of code devoted to that process, paired with the Template Driven code it replaces: